Haklim733/legal-rag/README.md

 5. checkout Langchain LLM Transformers
 6. use llm api key
 7. embed entity and relationship descriptions into vector db
+8. create a data pipeline to extract text from pdfs and save to tables in data lake

 ## Docker Setup with Ollama Models
 Coming soon